Measurement-induced phase transition in periodically driven free-fermionic systems: Introduction

 This manuscript is structured as follows.
-In Sec.~\ref{model}, we describe our system and protocols.
-Then, to build the intuitions about our systems, we focus on a $2\times2$ toy model in Sec.~\ref{toy}.
-Section.~\ref{manybody} is dedicated to the many-body systems, which consists of the analytical prediction for high-frequency limit in sec.~\ref{analytic}, as well as the numerical results in sec.~\ref{numerics}.
-Section.~\ref{e0} concentrates on a particular drive protocol that is symmetric around zero means.
+In Sec .~\ref {model}, we describe our system and protocols.
+Then, to build the intuitions about our systems, we focus on a $2\times2$ toy model in Sec .~\ref {toy}.
+Section~\ref {manybody} is dedicated to the many-body systems, which consist of the analytical prediction for the high-frequency limit in sec.~\ref{analytic}, as well as the detailed numerical results of the dependency of entanglement growth on driving periods in sec.~\ref{numerics}.
+Section~\ref {e0} concentrates on the fate of entanglement entropy growth on changing the asymmetry parameter $\epsilon$ of the square pulse drive as well as the fate of the sinusoidal driving protocol.
 Finally, we summarize our results in sec.~\ref{conclusions}.